sensei-wu/java-examples/README.md

 # java-examples
-Simple java examples, focusing on basic concepts [for fun and for education]
+This repo contains examples on how to use java programming language features using simple, easy to understand examples.

+They are created for fun and for education, usually with some explanatory comments